newrelic/newrelic-quickstarts/.github/pull_request_template.md

 # Summary

 A concise description of the changes being introduced.
-If you are submitting a PR for a new quickstart please review the Pre merge checklist section to validate this PR is ready for review.
+If you are submitting a PR for a new quickstart please review the pre merge checklist section to validate this PR is ready for review.

 <!-- DON'T DELETE THIS SECTION BELOW IF SUBMITTING A NEW QUICKSTART -->
 ## Pre merge checklist